If you remember nothing else:

 - Competitive positioning creates urgency - Show how AI affects market position and customer expectations rather than internal efficiency gains alone

-Here’s what actually works: frame AI as something that amplifies what already makes money.
+The fix is simpler than you’d expect: position AI as something that amplifies what already makes money.

 What executives actually want to hear

-The framing that resonates goes like this: “This amplifies what we already do well by X percent, costs Y compared to current spend, and we can prove it works in Z weeks.”
+The pitch that resonates goes like this: “This amplifies what we already do well by X percent, costs Y compared to current spend, and we can prove it works in Z weeks.”
+Notice what’s missing?
+Any mention of how revolutionary AI is.
+Because executives at mid-size companies don’t get paid to run experiments.
+They get paid to defend and expand market position.

 The ROI evidence they actually believe

-Framing that creates urgency without panic
+Positioning that creates urgency without panic

 Risk mitigation that builds confidence